Computational Understanding and Manipulation of Symmetries: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We have shown how different subgroup chains in a permutation group correspond to different Frobenius-Lagrange coordinatizations of that permutation group, as well as to different solving strategies for manipulation.
 Coordinatewise manipulation of the permutation group via short or minimal length words over group's basic generators is an easily achieved next step.
+In particular, we showed that solving strategies for permutation puzzles can be represented by a subgroup chain, which determines a hierarchical decomposition.

-For exploitation of the idea of hierarchical coordinatization in more general settings, groups can generalized to semigroups in order allow the possibility of some irreversible manipulations.
-Computational semigroup theory is not yet as advanced as its group theoretical counterpart but it is being developed quickly (e.g.\ \cite{sgpdec}).
+For exploitation of the idea of hierarchical coordinatization in more general settings, groups can generalized to semigroups in order allow the possibility of some irreversible manipulations \cite{sgpdec,SgpDec2014,wildbook}.